core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 To minimize their size, SIDs are often represented as a difference between the current SID and a reference SID.
 Such difference is called "delta", shorthand for "delta-encoded SID".
 Conversion from SIDs to deltas and back to SIDs is a stateless process.
 Each protocol implementing deltas must unambiguously define the reference SID for each YANG item.

 SIDs are globally unique numbers, a registration system is used in order to guarantee their uniqueness.
-SIDs are registered in blocks called "SID ranges". {{sid-range-registry}} provide more details about the registration process of SID range(s).
+SIDs are registered in blocks called "SID ranges".

 Assignment of SIDs to YANG items can be automated, the recommended process to assign SIDs is as follows:

-* A tool extracts the different items defined for a specific YANG module.
+1. A tool extracts the different items defined for a specific YANG module.

-* The list of items is ordered in alphabetical order by type and label.
+2. The list of items is ordered in alphabetical order by type and label.
 Valid types and label formats are described within the 'ietf-sid-file' YANG module defined in {{sid-file-format}}.

-* SIDs are assigned sequentially from the entry point up to the size of the registered SID range.
+3. SIDs are assigned sequentially from the entry point up to the size of the registered SID range.
 This approach is recommended to minimize the serialization overhead, especially when delta encoding is implemented.

-* If the number of items exceeds the SID range(s) allocated to a YANG module, an extra range is added for subsequent assignments.
+4. If the number of items exceeds the SID range(s) allocated to a YANG module, an extra range is added for subsequent assignments.

 SIDs are assigned permanently, items introduced by a new revision of a YANG module are added to the list of SIDs already assigned.
-This process can also be automated using the same method described above except that the assignment restart from the highest SID already assigned plus one.
+This process can also be automated using the same method described above, unassigned YÀNG items are processed at step #3.

-To avoid duplicate assignment of SIDs, the registration of the SIDs assigned to YANG module(s) is recommended.  {{module-registry}} provide more details about the registration process of YANG modules and associated SIDs.
+{{sid-lifecycle}} provides more details about the registration process of YANG modules and associated SIDs.
 To enable the implementation of this registry, {{sid-file-format}} defines a standard file format used to store and publish SIDs.

 # Terminology and Notation